 Will the assessment centres be Covid secure?

-A range of measures have been put in place to ensure face-to-face assessments can take place safely, following government guidelines.
+We have put a range of measures in place so that face-to-face assessments can take place as safely as possible.

 To reduce the risk of anyone spreading or getting COVID-19, you must: